Tredeaux/TakeHomeAPI/README.md

 ## There are quite a few areas that need improvements and upgrades:
 > the Parsing of data needs to be more secure and needs to double-check the format of the data.
-> For extra security tokens and authorization as well as IP whitelisting could be added
+> For extra security tokens and authorization as well as IP whitelisting could be added.
-> More detailed error messages could be added
+> More detailed error messages could be added.
-> Response time and recording of time is not added
+> Response time and recording of time is not added.
-> Docker could be used for ease of use
+> Docker could be used for ease of use.
-> In real world use the Database will have a password and many more security features that is not active in this test API
+> In real world use the Database will have a password and many more security features that is not active in this test API.